11 Common project management challenges and solutions

 • Conducting “ask me anything” sessions to improve information flow, and reduce misunderstandings.

-2. Poorly defining the goals and objectives
+2. Establishing clear goals and objectives

-Without such specific and obvious goals and objectives, the project can soon derail, resulting in confusion, missed deadlines, and increased expenditures.
+Without such specific goals and objectives, the project can soon derail, resulting in confusion, missed deadlines, and increased expenditures.
 This is because team members may be unsure about what they need to do or why they are doing it, which can lead to project delays and blunders.

 How to define goals clearly

-So, how do you define goals clearly?
+So, how do you define goals clearly to face this challenge of project management?

 Two factors are important to consider when it comes to SMART goal planning.
 These are “what tasks or projects are on priority”, and your “working style.”

-You might be aware of which tasks are important and which ones are not, but have you ever been in a situation where there are so many tasks lined up and you have no plan in place?
+You might be aware of which tasks are important and which are not, but have you ever been in a situation where there are so many tasks lined up and you have no plan in place?

-• Prioritize your goals
+1. Prioritize your goals

 “Goal competition” is a concept in which one of the major hurdles to completing your goals is the other goals you have.
 In other words, your goals are fighting for your time and attention.